 Will you pick up fridges and old air conditioners?
 What happens to the gas in them?

-Fridges and air conditioners will be degassed when they arrive at the Wylie Bay Waste Facility by licensed staff members.
+Yes, fridges and air conditioners will be degassed when they arrive at the Wylie Bay Waste Facility by licensed staff members.
 The refrigerant is recovered and recycled in an environmentally responsible manner.
 All fridge doors should be removed before placing them on the verge for safety.

-Will you pick up green waste/garden waste, ie. trees?
+Will you pick up green waste/garden waste, i.e. trees?

-This item can be delivered to the Wylie Bay Waste Facility free of charge and will be mulched on-site.
+These can be delivered to the Wylie Bay Waste Facility free of charge and will be mulched on-site.

 What happens to items collected?